groupon/artemisia/docs/components/postgres.md

  * destination-table: destination table to load
  * location: path pointing to the source file
  * load:
-    * skip-lines: number of lines to skip in he table
+    * skip-lines: number of lines to skip
     * quotechar: character to be used for quoting
     * truncate: truncate the target table before loading data
     * error-tolerance: % of data that is allowable to get rejected value ranges from (0.00 to 1.00)